santiagocdo/learningPerceptualPriors/README.md

 9. Type npm install canvas, then npm install json2csv to install dependencies
 10. Download ffmpeg from the release builds https://www.gyan.dev/ffmpeg/builds/ and add the \bin folder to the PATH (like in step 2-6)
 11. run the code from the Command Prompt with node generate.js

+# Pilot 3 code
+html experiment/index-videopilot.html runs the new version of the experiment The accompanying files are in data/, images/ and main-videopilot.js You can set the experiment to 2AFC or detection task in the main-videopilot.js file All data is saved on the server and can be saved offline if debug_mode is turned on